influxdata/docs-v2/content/influxdb/clustered/get-started/_index.md

       - **Tags**: Key-value pairs that provide metadata for each point--for example, something to identify the source or context of the data like host, location, station, etc.
+        Tag values may be null.
       - **Fields**: Key-value pairs with values that change over time--for example, temperature, pressure, stock price, etc.
+        Field values may be null, but at least one field value is not null on any given row.
       - **Timestamp**: Timestamp associated with the data.
         When stored on disk and queried, all data is ordered by time.
+        A timestamp is never null.

 ### Schema on write